jazoller96/mammalian-methyl-clocks/README.md

 ## Installing the R package
 To install the ``MammalMethylClock`` R package, follow these simple steps:
-1. Download the R package's binary file from the github here: [MammalMethylClock_1.0.0.tgz](MammalMethylClock-Package/MammalMethylClock_1.0.0.tgz)
+1. Download the R package's binary file from the github here (select the arrow symbol): [MammalMethylClock_1.0.0.tgz](MammalMethylClock-Package/MammalMethylClock_1.0.0.tgz)
 2. Open RStudio or R
 3. Enter ``install.packages("~/Downloads/MammalMethylClock_1.0.0.tgz", repos = NULL, type = "win.binary")`` into the R terminal